edwardoughton/taddle/README.md

-Average Revenue Per User Predictor (arpu_predictor)
+Telecoms Analytics for Demand using Deep Learning (taddle)
 ===========================================

 Description
 ===========
-**arpu_predictor** is a predictive model which estimates the average revenue per user capable of being spent on telecommunications services.
+**taddle** is a predictive codebase for predicting telecom demand in areas of poor data availability.

 Setup and configuration
 =======================

-All code for **arpu_predictor** is written in Python (Python>=3.7) and has a number of dependencies.
+All code for **taddle** is written in Python (Python>=3.5) and has a number of dependencies.
 See `requirements.txt` for a full list.

 Using conda